AngeloACSousa/XpandIT_Challenge/README.md

 - Part 5:
   - Join the DataFrames from Part 1 and Part 3 using "App" Column
-  - explode() function to make new rows with elements inside the list in column "Genres".
+  - explode() function to make new rows with elements inside the lists in column "Genres".

 - Testing was not implemented.